Filmmakers Joel and Ethan Coen On Singing Cowboys And Working With Oxen

 GROSS: I think that's pretty beautiful.
 Did you know he could sing?

 GROSS: The use of the word disordered is so interesting in it.
-Like, what did she say?
-She disordered my body and...
+Like, what does he say?
+She disordered my body or (laughter)...

 GROSS: Right.
 I didn't realize it was about syphilis or some STD.

-GROSS: I was trying to figure out what the white mercury pills were about.
+GROSS: Oh, yeah.
+I was trying to figure out what the white mercury pills were about.
 Like, those are not pills we take anymore.

 (LAUGHTER)

-GROSS: Yeah.
-Yeah.
-So and, you know - and you bookend the whole movie with an instrumental version of the "Streets Of Laredo."
+GROSS: Yeah, yeah.
+So, you know, and you bookend the whole movie with an instrumental version of the "Streets Of Laredo."
 So it is one of, like, the classic death songs about the Old West.
 Is that why you chose it?
 Because there is...

 GROSS: ...So much death in the movie.

-COEN: Yeah.
-It's a, you know, beautiful, elegiac song about death, and it's familiar to almost everyone - at least the melody is.
-But it was interesting to us to, you know, have it make its appearance in the movie, at least when you hear this song with lyrics that people weren't familiar with and that probably were more appropriate to the period.
+J. COEN: Yeah, it's a, you know, beautiful elegiac song about death.
+And it's familiar to almost everyone.
+At least the melody is.
+But it was interesting to us to, you know, have it make its appearance in the movie, at least when you hear this song, with lyrics that people weren't familiar with and that probably were more appropriate to the period.

 (LAUGHTER)